ivanov/bipython/README.md

     [ ] would also be nice to get local completion in the case of long input cells

+[ ] see if I can put in workaround for stable bipython

 [ ] need to release today!